 Payroll is calculated using HMRC's Basic PAYE Tools.
+We tested two months at random from the year.
 Payroll has been correctly applied with monthly payroll journals being entered on Xero and the balance sheet checked regularly to ensure that wages and PAYE/NI have been paid correctly.